 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 3:38 am and the next high tide will be at 3:09 pm.
-The first low tide was at 9:28 am and the next low tide will be at 10:18 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:57 am and the next high tide at 5:41 pm.
+The first low tide was at 11:50 am and the next low tide will be at 11:45 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 12 hours and 57 minutes of sun.
-The solar transit is at 1:36 pm and the length of time the moon will be visible will be 10 hours and 19 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 48 minutes of sun.
+The solar transit was at 1:37 pm and the length of time the moon will be visible will be 11 hours and 23 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 2.6 ft, 0.7 ft, 3.0 ft and -0.3 ft.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 65 to end the day with a tidal coefficient of 61.
+The tide heights today are 3.0 ft, 0.3 ft, 2.6 ft and 0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Alligator Point (St. James Island) which is of 3.3 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Alligator Point (St. James Island) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Alligator Point (St. James Island) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Alligator Point (St. James Island).
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: